SincerelyFaust/csv_to_json/README.md

-# csv_localized_to_json
+# csv_to_json

-A Dart script that generates a JSON file for each language inside the localization CSV file.
+A Dart script that generates a JSON file for each column inside the CSV file.

 ## Usage